Frank Cignetti Jr.: Coaching career

 On February 18, 2009, Cignetti accepted a position as the offensive coordinator of the University of Pittsburgh football team under head coach Dave Wannstedt.
 In Cignetti's first season as Pittsburgh's play caller, the Panthers averaged 32.1 points per game, one of the top five scoring averages in school history.
 Pitt's offensive arsenal included a 1,700-yard rusher in RB Dion Lewis and 1,000-yard receiver in WR Jon Baldwin.
 In addition, QB Bill Stull ranked among the nation's most efficient passers, throwing for more than 2,600 yards and 21 touchdowns.
 In total, seven of Pitt's offensive players were named All-Big East, including Lewis, who was honored as the league's Offensive Player of the Year and Rookie of the Year.

 Cignetti served as the offensive coordinator for Rutgers in 2011.
 In that season, the Scarlet Knights averaged 26.4 points per game, fourth most in the Big East, and Rutgers ranked third in the conference in passing offense.

 On February 7, 2012, Cignetti was hired by the St. Louis Rams to be their quarterbacks coach.
 Cignetti worked with Sam Bradford, the third-year signal caller who set new career highs in passing yards (3,702), touchdown passes (21) and Passer rating (82.5) in 2012.
 On February 12, 2015, Cignetti was promoted to offensive coordinator, he held that position for 12 games.
 On December 7, 2015, Cignetti was fired by the Rams, the Rams rank 31st in yards per game (296.3), 32nd in passing yards per game (178) and first downs (175), and tied for 30th in offensive touchdowns (18).

 On January 21, 2016, Cignetti was hired by the New York Giants to be their quarterbacks coach.

 On January 10, 2018, it was announced that Cignetti had been hired by the Green Bay Packers to be their quarterbacks coach.

+On February 12, 2026, the Pittsburgh Steelers hired Cignetti to serve as a senior offensive assistant under new head coach Mike McCarthy.

-Personal
+Personal life

 Cignetti was born in Pittsburgh, Pennsylvania, he is the son of Frank Cignetti Sr., the longtime head coach of the IUP Crimson Hawks football team at Indiana University of Pennsylvania (IUP) and West Virginia Mountaineers football team at West Virginia University.
+He is of Italian descent through his grandparents.

 Cignetti's brother, Curt, is currently the head coach of the Indiana football team at Indiana University in Bloomington, Indiana.
-Indiana competes in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Big Ten Conference.

-Cignetti and his wife, Ellen, have one son, Frankie, and three daughters: Alyssa, Gabrielle and Ella.
+Cignetti and his wife, Ellen, have four children.